dot-Justin/LAMatHome/README.md

    - Press `Ctrl + C` to exit the program.
 You may see some errors, this is expected and will not mess up your installation.

 ### Disabling integrations
 If you don't want to use specific integration, no worries!
-It's simple:
 1. Open the `integrations/` folder in the your LAMatHome directory.
 2. Open the `.py` file for the integration you'd like to disable (Use your favorite IDE.
 A good free one is [notepad++](https://notepad-plus-plus.org/downloads/))
 3. Hit `Ctrl + F`, and search for `_isenabled`.